 Actually, I’m from Indiana, just minutes south of the Michigan line.
 The town where Madison lives is based on a town called Long Beach, Indiana.
 But I set the book in Michigan (there is no such thing as Long Beach, MI) to give myself some creative freedom.
-Back in the 1970s I was the first girl in northern Indiana to play little league with the boys.
+Back in the 1970s, I was the first girl in northern Indiana to play little league with the boys.
 I was pretty good, like Madison, and some of what happens to her happened to me.
-For example, I pitched in a big game, just like Madison, and struck out a boy to win (as she does in the end of the book).
-The boy I struck out was really good and went on to a four-year, full ride baseball scholarship to University of Michigan.
+For example, I pitched in a big game, just like Madison, and struck out a boy to win (as she does at the end of the book).
+The boy I struck out was really good and went on to a four-year, full-ride baseball scholarship to the University of Michigan.
 But he had to put up with a lot of teasing in middle school and high school.
 No one has let him forget that I struck him out!
 So, Madison has parts of me, parts of others, but mostly she’s her own person.

 I’ve asked my kids to read drafts of my novels, but they’re not so much interested.
-What they do like to do is talk to me about my plots, story lines, etc. Sometimes at the dinner table I’ll bring up something on which I’m working and ask for their ideas.
+What they do like to do is talk to me about my plots, storylines, etc. Sometimes at the dinner table, I’ll bring up something on which I’m working and ask for their ideas.
 They love that and aren’t shy about suggesting ideas.
 Right now I’m working on a book with a boy narrator and my son has been really helpful when talking through my protagonist’s point of view.
 Both of my daughters like realistic fiction and read my books when they are out in book form.
 But I think it’s hard for them to be critical of me.
 And no, none of my children play co-ed sports.
-They were interested in Madison’s sports struggle; but what they related more to was the fight Madison had with Sara and how girls change and move away from each other.
+They were interested in Madison’s sports struggle, but what they related more to was the fight Madison had with Sara and how girls change and move away from each other.
 That felt familiar to them.

 3) Maddie comes from a broken home.
 How did you decide what kind of family she should have?
 Why an absentee father?

 As a doctoral candidate in English literature at New York University in the 1990s, I became familiar with psychoanalysis, especially post-Freudian theories.
-I was, and still am, fascinated by the internal lives of children; the different development stages; how they adapt and cope, especially when faced with a trauma.
+I was, and still am, fascinated by the internal lives of children; the different development stages; how they adapt and cope, especially when faced with trauma.
 Therefore, my novels always have intense family dynamics that play a big part in the overall plot.
 Every time I start a novel, I begin with a character (versus other writers who start with the plot).
 I know what my character wants, how she/he will change (emotionally) by the end, what the family situation is, what are her/his unconscious desires and worries.
 Madison is the age that most girls are starting to “break away” from their moms and find their own identities.
 I thought, how does a girl do this with a strong mom?
 And what would that breaking away look like without the dad in the picture?
 And so it just felt right, to have the family structure as it is.